 5. Beijing, China

-Temple fairs replete with local snacks, folk art, and traditional performances pop up outside local temples throughout Beijing each Chinese New Year.
-These bustling marketplaces have been around for hundreds of years, dating back to the Liao Dynasty (907 – 1125).
+Temple fairs fill with local snacks, folk art, and traditional performances can be witnessed outside local temples throughout Beijing every Chinese New Year.
+These marketplaces have been around for hundreds of years, dating back to the Ming and Qing Dynasty (1368– 1912).

 6. Hong Kong